Religion (REL)

 REL-145 Introduction to Christianity (3)

-Introduces the beliefs, values and practices of Christianity.
-Examines both historical and contemporary phenomena to develop an understanding of the diversity and complexity of the Christian tradition.
+Introduces the beliefs, values, and practices of Christianity.
+Explores the historical development of the tradition from its beginnings to today.
 Arts & Sciences Elective Code: A

 Hours per week: 3.0 lecture